gustavo-beck/wavebender-gan/README.md

 All the 13100 audio samples from the [LJ speech][ljspeech_link] data set should be stored in data/wavs/.
 Then they should be split and the results should be stored in wavebender_features_data/train/, wavebender_features_data/test/.
 In these folders there are .txt files with the corresponding audios filed for each data set.

 ##### Tacotron 2
-Before start training you need to download waveglow_256channels_universal_v5.pt and save it in the main folder and in the tacotron2 folder.
+Before start training you need to download from [Tacotron2][tacotron2_link] waveglow_256channels_universal_v5.pt and save it in the main folder and in the tacotron2 folder.
 You should have both copies

 ##### Training
 Wavebender Net and GAN are trained separetelly.
 Therefore, you can train each one of them by running train_wavebender_net.py or train_wavebender_gan.py.
 Don't forget to have the data already in the correct format to run them.